 Today is Diwali, the festival of lights in India.
 Light is often used as a metaphor for life.
 Today I want to reflect for a while on the darkness that descends upon the mind, for it is while we are in the dark that we learn the real value of light.

-The Scottish author Muriel Spark whom I greatly admire was another genius who was affected by depression.
-She describes this chillingly in ‘The Driver’s Seat’, a short book about a young woman alienated from life, which is so intensely written that Spark is said to have been hospitalised when she finished writing it.
+The Scottish author Muriel Spark was another genius affected by depression.
+She describes this chillingly in ‘The Driver’s Seat’, a short book about a young woman alienated from life, so intensely written that Spark is said to have been hospitalised when she finished writing it.

 J K Rowling gave one of the most apt metaphors for this ugly condition when she created the dementors – faceless, rotting beings that spread a deathly chill in their vicinity and suck out every happy memory and eventually the souls of their victims.

 Today depression is no longer restricted to artists and authors, it affects almost anyone and is as one of the many banes of modern life.
-More often than not, a person realises the condition and yet is unable to do anything about it, which makes them even more vulnerable, setting forth an avalanche of pain and darkness.
+More often than not, a person realises the condition and yet is unable to do anything about it, which makes them even more vulnerable.

-This is just how a depressed person feels.
-How then, does a person cope with this terrible afflication in a competitive, fast paced world where one has to keep running even to stay in one’s position?
+How then, does a person cope with this terrible affliction in a competitive, fast paced world where one has to keep running even to stay in one’s position?